Spotting the symptoms of loneliness in old age

 Change in appetite

-If a loved one starts to eat less, or becomes uninterested in food it could be a sign of loneliness.
+If a loved one starts to eat less or becomes uninterested in food, it could be a sign of loneliness.
+Overeating can also indicate loneliness, as feelings of emptiness when alone can sometimes be misinterpreted as hunger.

 Anger

 Loneliness can sometimes emerge as anger, particularly in older people who may feel embarrassed about feeling alone, but are too proud to say anything to their loved ones.
+Anger can also stem from people feeling misunderstood, left out of decisions, or unheard, all of which are contributing factors to feeling lonely.
+Anger doesn’t always present itself as yelling or being argumentative; a loved one could become quiet, disengaged, or generally negative.

 Sleep

 According to a study, feeling lonely may disrupt sleep patterns.
-Loneliness can lead to older people experiencing shorter periods of quality sleep, and insomnia symptoms such as finding it hard to fall asleep, or feeling tired and irritable more frequently.
+Loneliness can lead to older people experiencing shorter periods of quality sleep and insomnia symptoms such as finding it hard to fall asleep or feeling tired and irritable more frequently.
+Sometimes, loved ones who feel socially isolated will want to spend more time in bed, while not necessarily sleeping.

 Increased buying habits

 It’s been found that lonely adults may tend to shop more and often spend money on things they don’t need.
-A change in shopping habits could be a sign your loved one is lacking social connection, and are looking for something to do.
+A change in shopping habits could be a sign your loved one is lacking social connection and are looking for something to do.

 Taking more hot baths

 People often associate physical warmth with comfort, which is why many elderly people will use warmth as a substitute for social comfort when they’re feeling lonely.
+Taking more hot baths and showers, or keeping the heating on in warmer months, could be a sign of loneliness.

 Increase in internet use

-While we may think of the internet as a great way for our more tech-savvy loved ones to stay connected, when it becomes the only way for an older person to find connection with others, it can indicate loneliness.
+While the internet is a great way for our more tech-savvy loved ones to stay connected, when it becomes the only way for an older person to find connection with others, it can indicate loneliness.
+Research on internet use among older adults has found that while using the internet for communication can reduce social loneliness, using it as the sole source of connection with new people, such as through online social groups, can sometimes lead to a higher level of emotional loneliness.

-How to help someone who’s lonely
+How to help someone who is lonely

 Take it one conversation at a time

+Talking about loneliness is hard.
+An older person who had a wide circle of friends, a fulfilling career, or was the head of the family may find it embarrassing or painful to feel lonely as they get older.
 Being there to listen when they’re ready to talk, or offering reassurance that things can get better may seem like small steps, but can make a world of difference to how a loved one feels.

-The UCLA Loneliness test
+The UCLA Loneliness Test

 Pets can help with loneliness

-Research by The Blue Cross highlights that spending time with animals can also reduce blood pressure and ease emotional pain.
-The charity regularly advocates for care homes to have a pet policy in place, so that older people can bring their pets with them into care.
+The companionship of pets provides older people with the opportunity to feel responsible for the wellbeing of another living thing.
+Research by the national pet charity Blue Cross highlights that spending time with animals can reduce blood pressure and ease emotional pain.
+The charity advocates for care homes to have a pet policy in place, so that older people can bring their pets with them into care.
+If it’s not possible for your loved one to care for a pet full time, there are a number of organisations around the UK that specialise in pet therapy sessions, such as Pets As Therapy, Wag and Company, and Canine Concern.

 CBT techniques for loneliness

-Research suggests simple CBT exercises, such as writing down thoughts and feelings, as well as breathing and relaxation techniques could help people in later life who are experiencing loneliness.
+Cognitive behavioural therapy (CBT) is widely used by the NHS to help reduce feelings of anxiety and depression by identifying and rationalising negative thoughts.
+Research suggests simple CBT exercises, such as writing down thoughts and feelings, as well as breathing and relaxation techniques, could help people in later life who are experiencing loneliness.
+CBT won’t be right for everyone, so it’s important to seek the support and advice of a healthcare professional.

 Support and social groups

+As loneliness is such a widespread problem, there are groups up and down the UK dedicated to creating safe and engaging spaces for elderly people to connect with one another.
+From coffee mornings to craft networks to church groups, local councils and organisations like Age UK can be great resources for finding a group that your loved one will enjoy.
 Befriending services can also be useful for combating loneliness, especially if your loved one feels more comfortable talking to someone neutral, outside of the family.
 These services match them with a ‘call companion’ for weekly telephone chats.

 Loneliness charities and support

-The following organisations can provide resources and support to help a loved one affected by loneliness.
+The following organisations can provide resources and support to help a loved one affected by loneliness:

 Companionship and befriending services: